-However, we have to move on so I can show how it ties into embroidery.
+How does this tie into embroidery?
 Using very thin strips of straw you can actually spin them into thread which is used in many of the same ways as regular thread.
 One popular technique is needle lace.
 Here is part of a straw embroidery sampler.

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information:

 “The following article was published by Nordic Needle in their weekly e-mail newsletter.
 Permission was granted to share this article in (name of your publication).
 For information on subscribing to their newsletter, visit www.nordicneedle.com.”